glossarysh/glossarysh.github.io/_topic/nodejs.markdown

 ---
 layout: topic
 title: "Node.JS"
-snippet: Node.JS is a platform that enables developers to build and run applications written in JavaScript.
+description: Node.JS is a platform that enables developers to build and run applications written in JavaScript.
 ---

 Node.JS is a platform that enables developers to build [server-side](client-server) applications using [JavaScript](javascript) as the programming language.